FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 The `BufferBuilder` is the class used to format and upload rendering data to OpenGL.
 It is used to create a buffer, which is then uploaded to OpenGL to draw.

 The `Tessellator` is used to create a `BufferBuilder`, which is used to format and upload rendering data to OpenGL.
-You can create a `BufferBuilder` using `Tessellator.getBuffer()`.

 ### Initializing the `BufferBuilder` {#initializing-the-bufferbuilder}

 Before you can write anything to the `BufferBuilder`, you must initialize it.
-This is done using `BufferBuilder.begin(...)`, which takes in a `VertexFormat` and a draw mode.
+This is done using `Tessellator#begin(...)` method, which takes in a `VertexFormat` and a draw mode and returns a `BufferBuilder`.

 #### Vertex Formats {#vertex-formats}